©2011-2023 Less Accounting

 Paying payroll employees is a little more complex.
-It’s your job to deduct taxes out of payroll employees’ checks and send them to your tax agency.
+It’s your job to deduct taxes from payroll employees’ checks and send them to your tax agency.
 You’ll want to use the payroll feature in your accounting tool to calculate their tax liability.

 Another option is to utilize a full-service solution like SurePayroll to handle the tax calculations and filings.
 LessAccounting integrates seamlessly with SurePayroll.

-Inputting your expenses and payments into an accounting tool isn’t enough.
-You’ll realize the true value of bookkeeping when you generate regular reports.
+Inputting your expenses and payments into an accounting tool is just the beginning.
+You’ll realize the true value of bookkeeping for a nonprofit when you generate regular financial reports.

 Reports are the financial representation or narrative of the impact of those business decisions you’ve made over a period of time.